sidprasad/halp/README.md

 ### TODO:
 [] provide question level alongside question, so HALP doesn't check Level 3 questions.
-[] Algorithm to determine question level
+[] Algorithm to determine question level -> This should come from the results of the survey